ppy/osu-wiki/news/2024/2024-12-03-midnight-moment-art-contest.md

 *Header and promotional artwork by finalist [**Nemururin**](https://osu.ppy.sh/users/26391825) from the [**New Beginnings Art Contest**](https://osu.ppy.sh/community/contests/160)!*

 Okay, got all that?
 Your next mission is to drop your masterpiece in the [Midnight Moment Art Contest Contest listing](https://osu.ppy.sh/community/contests/226) once you've finished cooking it.
-You may reupload your entry to your heart's content if you want to make any adjustments, but you only have **20 days** to do so before submissions close, so don't brood over how many fireworks you're having for too long!
+You may reupload your entry to your heart's content if you want to make any adjustments, but you only have until Sunday, 22 December (18:00 UTC) to do so before submissions close, so don't brood over how many fireworks you're having for too long!

 Good luck!